jgeumlek/WiimoteGlue/README.md

 * Improve the control mapping files to be less cumbersome.
 * Way off: add in a GUI or interface for controlling the driver outside of the the driver's STDIN.
 System tray icon?
 * A means of calibrating the axes?
-* Clean up the command line STDIN interface.
 * A reasonable way to let separate controllers have separate control mappings while not making extra work when the same mapping is wanted on all.
 * Clean and document the code in general.
-* A way to store device aliases based on their unique bluetooth adresses.
+* A way to store device aliases based on their unique bluetooth addresses.

 ##Known Issues